HarshitaVemula/NLP/readme.md

 One vs all, all pairs and multiclass predictors were considered.
 Theoretically multiclass predictors should perform better than the other 2 kinds of classifiers.
 But this did not seem to be the case practically.

 The classifiers used were:
--One vs all :
+### One vs all :
-SVC : accuracy = 0.45 , f1 score (weighted) = 0.47
+-SVC : accuracy = 0.45 , f1 score (weighted) = 0.47
-Logistic regression using liblinear solver with l2 penalty and balanced class weight : accuracy =.60 and f1 score = 0.605
+-Logistic regression using liblinear solver with l2 penalty and balanced class weight : accuracy =.60 and f1 score = 0.605

--Multiclass classification
+### Multiclass classification
-SVC : accuracy = 0.57 and f1 score = 0.56
+-SVC : accuracy = 0.57 and f1 score = 0.56
-Logisticregression with cv using lbfgs solver and balanced class weight : accuracy = 0.589 and f1 score = 0.578
+-Logisticregression with cv using lbfgs solver and balanced class weight : accuracy = 0.589 and f1 score = 0.578

--All pairs
+### All pairs